 I could have shopped all day.
 Two independent houseware stores stood out for us during our time in Abbotsford.
 Spruce Collective is located downtown, and is operated by a team of five ladies, all with different backgrounds sharing years of experience in styling, design, and art.
 The result of five sets of meticulous eyes searching for the most perfect treasures is a gorgeous store curated with the most crave-worthy housewares, gifts, cards, stationary and seasonal wares.

-Bureaux Modern Mercantile is another beautiful houseware emporium with a curated selection of apothecary, apparel, accessories, homewares, gourmet pantry goods and a selection of items for baby + child.
+Bureaux Modern Mercantile is another beautiful houseware emporium.
+Find a curated selection of apothecary, apparel, accessories, homewares, gourmet pantry goods and a selection of items for baby + child.
 Guard your wallets!

 Get Your Art On